Wotcnt/Polyrifringence-Engine/README.md

 [![Run via GPT](https://img.shields.io/badge/Open_in-ChatGPT_(Custom_Model)-blue?style=flat-square&logo=openai&logoColor=white)](https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert)
 ![GPT Integration](https://img.shields.io/badge/Powered_by-Polyrifringence_Engine_Expert-blue?style=flat-square&logo=openai&logoColor=white)

-Once opened, you can ask beginner questions such as:
+Once opened 🚪, you can ask beginner questions such as:

 1. What is Polyrifringence and how does it work in simple terms?
 2. What problem does Polyrifringence solve that normal birefringence does not?